We get a good number of folks asking us about a prescription snorkel mask. What do you do if you wear glasses?

 One of our site visitors had the problem that his prescription for one eye was 7.25, but drop in lenses only come in half steps.
 So he asked if he should go with 7, or 7.5.
 The correct choice is to go lower than your prescription, in his case 7.
 Using a prescription that is too high can cause eye strain and headaches.

 All of the above solutions are to solve distance sight problems.
 But if you are far sighted, and only need help with close things, you can purchase ready made "reading glasses", that stick inside your mask.
-These are small little circles that sit at the bottom of your mask.
-Here is one option.
-These are more often used by divers who can't read their dive computers and gauges, but it could help a snorkeler also.
+These are small half circles that sit near the bottom of your mask.
+Galen tested the DiveOptx magnifiers and wrote his review on this page.

 If you don't plan on using it a bunch, then renting an optically corrected mask is probably a great option.
 We know that many snorkel rental equipment companies in Hawaii rent, and many dive shops around the world do also.